 Other grant programs

-After their fellowship year, Switzer Fellows have access to three other grant programs aimed at supporting and enhancing their leadership skills and professional development: Leadership grants, Network Innovation grants, and Professional Development Fund grants.
+After their fellowship year, Switzer Fellows have access to other grant programs aimed at supporting and enhancing their leadership skills and professional development including Leadership grants and Professional Development Fund grants.

 - Applicants must be a U.S. citizen, permanent resident, Deferred Action for Childhood Arrivals (DACA) recipient, or a refugee or asylee according to the definition provided by the United States Department of Homeland Security (international students are ineligible.)

-- Applicants must be enrolled in an accredited graduate institution in California or one of the six New England states (ME, NH, VT, MA, CT, RI) and plan to be enrolled as a full-time student for the entire 2023-2024 academic year.
+- Applicants must be enrolled in an accredited graduate institution in California or one of the six New England states (ME, NH, VT, MA, CT, RI) and plan to be enrolled as for the entire 2024-2025 academic year.

 - Applicants must have strong academic qualifications, with academic and career goals focused on environmental improvement.